joewdavies/awesome-frontend-gis/README.md

 # Front end GIS Resources
-List of useful or interesting Web GIS libraries and projects - feel free to add to the list
+A list of useful or interesting Web GIS libraries and projects - feel free to add to the list

 # Libraries
 ### [Leaflet](https://leafletjs.com/)